Villagerjj/daedalus-PS2/README.md

 ## Features:

+- Lots of bugs and issue, this is an initial Proof-of-Concept (may never get better)
-- Fast emulation
+- No Sound
+- Distorted Graphics in many games (if they boot)
+- Most games will not work or contain serious issues
+- Many other things..

+## Compatibility list

+#boots
+- Super Mario 64 (2)
+- Ridge Racer 64

+#Does not boot
-- High compatibility
+- GoldenEye 007
-- Support for PSP TV Mode with 480p output!
-- Active support and updates
+- Star Fox 64
-- Lots of experimental optimizations
+- The Legend of Zelda - Majora's Mask

-And more!

 ## Usage

-To install Daedalus to your PSP, download the latest release from the Releases page: https://github.com/DaedalusX64/daedalus/releases
+Download the release from the "Releases" tab.

-Next, plug your PSP into your computer and navigate to /PSP/GAME/.
-Create a folder called "daedalus" there, and place the EBOOT.PBP file inside.
-Place your ROM files in daedalus/Roms/ and they will automatically appear in Daedalus.

-Note: If the release is a ZIP file with a folder containing an EBOOT.PBP file when extracted, simply drag and drop the extracted folder into /PSP/GAME/.
+Put files/folders (of download) on root directory of mass, looks for roms in 'Roms' directory.

 ## More Info

-For information about compatibility, optimal settings and more about the emulator, visit the actively maintained GitHub wiki page: https://github.com/DaedalusX64/daedalus/wiki Feel free to submit reports for how well your favourite games run if they have not already been listed!

-Join our Discord server to talk to other Daedalus users and the developers!
+For information about compatibility, optimal settings and more about the emulator, Join the offical Discord server to talk to other Daedalus users and the developers!

 Invite link: https://discord.gg/FrVTpBV

+NOTE: PS2 IS NOT SUPPORTED OFFICIALLY!!!

 ## Credits
+- belek666: Original PS2 port
 - kreationz, salvy6735, Corn, Chilly Willy: Original DaedalusX64 code
 - Wally: Optimizations, improvements and ports
 - z2442: Compilation improvements and updating, optimizations